 Effective April 1, 2019, the Group has adopted Ind AS 116 "Leases" on all lease contracts existing on April 1, 2019 using the modified retrospective method and has taken the cumulative adjustment to retained earnings, on the date of initial application.
 Accordingly, comparatives for the year ended March 31, 2019 have not been retrospectively adjusted.
 On transition, the adoption of the standard resulted in recognition of Right-of-use assets (ROU) of ₹353 and a lease liability of ₹334.
 The cumulative effect of applying the standard resulted in ₹23 being debited to retained earnings, net of taxes.
 The effect of this adoption did not have a material impact on profit before tax, profit for the year and the earnings per share.
-Ind AS 116 will result in an increase in cash flows from operating activities on account of lease payments.
+Ind AS 116 will result in an increase in cash flows from operating activities and an increase in cash outflows from financing activities on account of lease payments.